-Now, let’s look at some ways by which you can help him improve and perfect his classroom etiquette.
+Now, let’s look at some ways in which you can help your child learn and practise good manners in the classroom.
 The following are the major areas wherein he can use your guidance:

 1. Relating to others

-- Introductions are significant as these are how he makes his first impressions.
+- Making an appropriate self-introduction is significant as this is how your child will make his first impression.
 How he introduces himself including his tone of voice, smile, eye-contact, posture and firm handshake can create indelible positive impressions.
-Practise a few lines of introduction that include his full name, main interests and an invitation to carry the conversation onward.
+Make him practise a few lines for self-introduction that include his full name, main interests and an invitation to carry the conversation forward.

 2. Respecting common property and others’ possessions

 - Classroom furniture and teaching facilities are not the responsibility of the school alone.
 Your child is accountable for these too.
-Show her the cost of these items from an online catalogue.
-Also, tell her that many children do not have these amenities in their classrooms.
-Show her how scribbling on desks, disabling devices and damaging furniture will inconvenience others.
+Show him the cost of these items from an online catalogue.
+Also, tell him that many children lack these amenities in their classrooms.
+Show him how scribbling on desks, disabling devices and damaging furniture will inconvenience others.

 - Borrowing books or stationery from classmates requires obtaining permission.
-Teach your child to never take anything from others’ desk or bag without asking them.
+Teach your child to never take anything from someone else's desk or bag without asking them.

 3. Possessing the right attitude